 Course Contents

-To fulfill the training requirement of the new License-to-Carry law, a person applying for an LTC license has to meet the requirements spelled out in Section 571.111, RSMo, subsections 1 and 2:
+A person applying for a CCW permit has to meet the requirements spelled out in Section 571.111, RSMo, subsections 1 and 2 (effective 8-28-2014):

 571.111